| Pub. 541, Partnerships |

 The fair market value of property at the time it is contributed may be different from the partner's adjusted basis.

-among the partners any income, deduction, gain, or loss on the property in a manner that will account for the difference.
+The partnership must allocate among the partners any income, deduction, gain, or loss on the property in a manner that will

-contributions of accounts payable and other accrued but unpaid items of a cash basis partner.
+account for the difference.
+This rule also applies to contributions of accounts payable and other accrued but unpaid items

 The partnership can use different allocation methods for different items of contributed property.
 A single reasonable

-applied to each item, and the overall method or combination of methods must be reasonable.
-See section 1.704-3 of the regulations
+method must be consistently applied to each item, and the overall method or combination of methods must be reasonable.
+See

-methods generally considered reasonable.
+section 1.704-3 of the regulations for allocation methods generally considered reasonable.

 If the partnership sells contributed property and recognizes gain or loss, built-in gain or loss is allocated to the

-contributed property is subject to depreciation or other cost recovery, the allocation of deductions for these items takes
+contributing partner.
+If contributed property is subject to depreciation or other cost recovery, the allocation of deductions

-or loss on the property.
-However, the total depreciation, depletion, gain, or loss allocated to partners cannot be more than
+for these items takes into account built-in gain or loss on the property.
+However, the total depreciation, depletion, gain,

-depletion allowable to the partnership or the gain or loss realized by the partnership.
+loss realized by the partnership.

 Example.

-fair market value of $10,000 and an adjusted basis of $4,000.
-The partnership's basis for depreciation is limited to the adjusted
+property with a fair market value of $10,000 and an adjusted basis of $4,000.
+The partnership's basis for depreciation is

-depreciation rate is 10% a year under the General Depreciation System (GDS), she would have been entitled to a depreciation
+that the depreciation rate is 10% a year under the General Depreciation System (GDS), she would have been entitled to a depreciation

-year, based on her interest in the partnership, if the adjusted basis of the property equaled its fair market value when contributed.
+deduction of $500 per year, based on her interest in the partnership, if the adjusted basis of the property equaled its fair

-this example, the depreciation deductions are determined without regard to any first-year depreciation conventions.)
+market value when contributed.
+To simplify this example, the depreciation deductions are determined without regard to any

 However, since the partnership is allowed only $400 per year of depreciation (10% of $4,000), no more than $400 can be allocated